Skip to main content

 Tuition Paid in Full – Pay in full at the time of enrollment.

-Deposit Only Now – Deposit of 10% is paid upon enrollment and the remaining balance is applied to the credit card on file on June 1st.
-Additional payments may be submitted prior to June 1 through the Parent Dashboard on the Finance tab.
+Deposit Only Now – Deposit of 10% is paid upon enrollment and the remaining balance is applied to the credit card on file on May 15.
+Additional payments may be submitted by contacting the office at 585-325-2889.

-Monthly Invoice (1st or 15th) Deposit of 15% is paid upon enrollment.
-Payments are made monthly on the 1st or 15th, split evenly until June.
+Monthly Invoice - Deposit of 10% is paid upon enrollment.
+Payments are made monthly on the 15th of each month, split evenly until May 15.

-Experience Scholarship- A 10% deposit paid upon enrollment and forms and supporting documents are submitted via the Parent Dashboard.
-Experience Scholarship determinations take 2-3 weeks and final payments are scheduled once the determination has been accepted.
+Experience Scholarship - A 10% deposit paid upon enrollment, and forms and supporting documents are submitted via your Parent Account.
+Experience Scholarship determinations take 2-3 weeks, and final payments are scheduled once the determination has been accepted.

 Adding a session:

-All cancellations are to be made in writing or by email.
-Prior to June 1, the deposit (15% of full tuition amount) is non-refundable.
-There are no refunds for cancellations after June 1.
+All cancellations are to be made by email.
+Prior to May 15, all payments are refundable.
+After May 15 and up until 2 weeks prior to your session, a refund, less your 10% deposit will be issued.
+Within 2 weeks of your session starting, a refund is not available.
 If a camper leaves camp before the end of the session by choice, homesickness, or disciplinary actions there will be no refund.

 We encourage parents to write to their campers!
 We encourage campers to do the same, but don’t require them to do so.
 Not receiving written communication from them probably means they’re having a great time!